 - 70% who volunteered noted improved physical health

 - 40% more likely to have a “very good” sense of purpose in life

-If you struggle with low self-esteem, you owe it to your friends and family, but most importantly to yourself to find was to boost self-esteem.
+If you struggle with low self-esteem, you owe it to your friends and family, but most importantly to yourself to find ways to boost self-confidence.

 You may have ideas I haven’t thought of or you may find not all of these work for you.
 That’s OK!
 Keep pressing, keep working.

 Don’t give up.
 You’re worth it!

 Do you struggle in boosting self-esteem?

 In this article, we took a look at self-esteem and the challenges many kids and adults face with it every day.

 But we also looked at some simple, actionable solutions for boosting self-esteem.
 Having high feelings of self-worth and self-esteem are so crucial in life, especially when others are depending on us.